dedmari/fintech-mlops/README.md

 > *Warning*: By executing above command on K8s nodes, you are exposing docker.sock file to all users and services

 - Add Docker and GitHub credentials in Jenkins:
 You need to create Docker and GitHub credentials allowing Jenkins to push container image to Docker repository and pull / push changes to GitHub repository that you are going to use for the project.
 Name these credentials as `docker_login` and `dedmari_github`.
-If you are not aware of setting global credentials in Jenkins, please visit https://www.jenkins.io/doc/book/using/using-credentials/
+These credentials are going to be used by the Jenkins pipeline, provided with this repository.
+If you are not aware of setting global credentials in Jenkins, please visit https://www.jenkins.io/doc/book/using/using-credentials/ for further information.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3MDc1NjQzNCwtMTQ0NDAxMTk2NCwxND
+eyJoaXN0b3J5IjpbLTc0MzYyODQ3MCwtMTQ0NDAxMTk2NCwxND
 c2OTU5NjkyLC04MTc2NzcwMzIsMTczOTg2NjYxLC0xNjM3MjI4
 MTE0LC0yMTY1NjIxMDQsLTE5NTg0NDI0MjAsLTEzNzA3MTMzNj
 YsLTgwOTkxNjUzOSwtNjM4ODI0MzIwLDE2NjM4MTkxNjQsMjg2